micro-os-plus/utils-lists-xpack/tests/README.md

 - `platform-qemu-cortex-m0` - run the tests as fully semihosted Cortex-M0
   applications on a QEMU `mps2-an385` emulated board (an Arm Cortex-M3 development board)
-- `platform-qemu-aarch64` - run the tests as fully semihosted Cortex-A72
+- `platform-qemu-cortex-a72` - run the tests as fully semihosted Cortex-A72
+  (64-bit) applications on a QEMU `virt` emulated board
+- `platform-qemu-cortex-a15` - run the tests as fully semihosted Cortex-A15
   applications on a QEMU `virt` emulated board
-- `platform-qemu-aarch32` - run the tests as fully semihosted Cortex-A15
+- `platform-qemu-riscv-rv32imac` - run the tests as fully semihosted RISC-V RV32IMAC applications on a QEMU `virt` emulated board
-  applications on a QEMU `virt` emulated board
+- `platform-qemu-riscv-rv64imafdc` - run the tests as fully semihosted RISC-V RV32IMAFDC applications on a QEMU `virt` emulated board

 The tests are performed on GNU/Linux, macOS and Windows.

 Exactly the same source files are used on all platforms, without changes.

-It is planned to add RISC-V platforms, but no dates are set.

 ## Toolchains